 As a senior attorney I try to balance my time and energy between mediating and litigating.
 I do Mediations and Arbitrations privately for hire, and as unpaid, pro bono, and/or low bono volunteer.
 I remain passionate about helping current and former employees with Employment related issues, such as Whistleblower Retaliation, Severance Package Negotiation, and Unemployment Appeals.
-I appreciate Collaborative Divorce cases as a peaceful Family Law alternative.
 With all of my cases, I am always keen on looking for opportunities to negotiate, the earlier the better.

 Mediation and Negotiation